-TODD L. GOEN, Director of International Programs and Senior International Officer.
+TODD L. GOEN, Lieutenant Colonel, Director of the Office of Global Education and Senior International Officer.
 B.A.
 Harding University; M.A.
 University of Arkansas.

 DAVID R. GRAY, Colonel, Director of the Center for Leadership and Ethics.
 B.A., Western Illinois University; M.A., U.S. Army War College; M.A., Ph.D., Ohio State.